rehanlodhi/lodhilife/README.md

 The theme is optimized for speed.
 It loads all the fonts and most of the css in the footer.
 In this way it limits the render blocking of css and other static resources.
 All the images are highly optimized.

 ## Responsive
-Nasio has been fully optimised for small screen display.
+Lodhi Life has been fully optimised for small screen display.
 Your content will look beautiful whether it's viewed on a desktop, a tablet or a smartphone.

 ## Translation-ready
-Nasio is a translation-ready theme and it comes with two default languages - English and Bulgarian.
+Lodhi Life is a translation-ready theme and it comes with two default languages - English and Bulgarian.
 You can easily use poedit or any other translation plugin to translate it to any language you need.

 ## RTL Language support

 Since v.
-2.0.2, Nasio fully supports languages that are read from right to left.
+2.0.2, Lodhi Life fully supports languages that are read from right to left.
 It automatically rotates the layout if the user switches to any rtl language.
 You only need to pick a site language from Settings> General> Site Language and the rest is automatically done for you.

 ## Light and Dark Mode
 Since v.
 2.1.1, the theme enables the website visitors to switch between light and dark theme mode to improve the readability of text, images and videos.
 Reading website content at night time can be difficult.
 Enable the dark mode switcher to help your visitors to read more articles, spend more time on your website and protect their eyes from being hurt.